-A substantial portion of the revenues and expenses of the Company and of certain subsidiaries is generated in U.S. dollars ("dollar").
-The Company's management believes that the dollar is the currency of the primary economic environment in which the Company and certain subsidiaries operate.
+The presentation currency of these financial statements is the U.S dollars (the "dollar"), since the Company believes that financial statements in U.S dollars provide more relevant information to its investors and users of the financial statements.
+Also, the dollar is the currency of the primary economic environment in which the Company and certain subsidiaries operate.
 Thus, the functional and reporting currency of the Company and certain subsidiaries is the dollar.